lambdaclass/zksync-eigenda-m1/README.md

-# ZKSYNC-EIGENDA M1
+# Zksync-EigenDA proving sidecar

 **Warning: This sidecar only works on a x86 machine with cuda support**

-**The EigenDA sidecar where risc0-steel is used in order to generate a proof for the call of the VerifyBlobV1 function of EigenDA's BlobVerifier contract, which performs the necessary checks to make sure a given blob is present.**
+**The EigenDA sidecar where risc0-steel is used in order to generate a proof for the call of the VerifyDACertV2 function of EigenDA's CertVerifier contract, which performs the necessary checks to make sure a given blob is present.**
 **As well as performing the proof of equivalence verifying a proof that the EigenDA commitment commits to the given Blob.**
-**Finally it sends the Risc0 Proof to verify to the EigenDA Registry contract, which stores whether it was correctly verified.**
+**The sidecar consists of 2 Endpoints:**

-Note: `verifyBlobV1` will be replaced by the V2 API once the `EigenDAv2` Client is ready
+**generate_proof: Which given the blobKey begins the proof generation process** **get_proof: Which given the blobKey it returns the generated proof or an error in case it hasn't finished**

 ## Prerequisites

 To get started, you need to have Rust installed.